qwiklabs-04/horizon-sdv/docs/workloads/android/tests/cts_execution.md

 Optional.

-This allows the user to use their own CTS that was built using the `CTS Builder` build job.
+This allows the user to use their own CTS that was built using the `AAOS Builder` build job.

 The URL must point to the bucket where the Android CTS archive is stored: